Go to content

 The person responsible for submitting a local government candidate disclosure is the candidate.
 The person responsible for making a disclosure for a local government group of candidates is the lead candidate.
 The members of the group must lodge their own candidate disclosure.
 The person responsible for a third-party campaigner is the official agent.
 First time candidates may not be familiar with disclosure requirements, but it is important to understand, and comply with, your obligations to avoid committing an offence.
 Read more about your disclosure obligations.

-Political donations must be reported every six months, and are next due to be disclosed by 12 August 2024.
-Disclosures of electoral expenditure must be made annually, and the next due date is 23 September 2024.
+Political donations must be reported every six months, and are next due to be disclosed by 12 August 2024 - add to calendar.
+Disclosures of electoral expenditure must be made annually, and the next due date is 23 September 2024 - add to calendar.

 Further information is available on our website.